frederik-jatzkowski/errors/docs/tour/10-advanced.md

 ## Custom Error Types

-This package works with custom error types as long as they are in the leafs of error trees.
+This package works with custom error types as long as they are in the leaves of error trees.
 You can define your own error types and use them with all the package's features.

 ### Defining Custom Error Types